Mike Poyzer

 ‘No, everything’s fine.
 We just wanted a little information about the pond in your top field.
 How long has it been there?’

 ‘Phew, now you’re asking.
 It was there in 1963 because me and my brother skated on it that winter.
-Our Friesian herd was a hundred years old in 1926 so I would guess that is when it was constructed.
+Our Friesian herd is a hundred years old, from 1926, so I would guess that is when it was constructed.
 My grandfather was in charge then.
 Why do you ask?’

 ‘Well, we’ve done a little research and it’s our belief that there may be the remains of a World War Two pilot in there.
 His name was Harry Cooper and he flew out of Hawkinge.’